 First Aid at Work (FAW) Training Course

-Our FAW course in Ashford, Kent meets all Health and Safety Executive (HSE) requirements and can be undertaken at our Ashford Training Centre with new First Aid training courses starting weekly and also running over the weekends.
+Our FAW Basingstoke course in Hampshire meets all Health and Safety Executive (HSE) requirements and can be undertaken at our Basingstoke Training Centre.
+New First Aid training courses start weekly and also run at weekends.

 The first aid at work 3 day course is for you if you are seeking a role as a first aider in the workplace or if you need to refresh your existing fist aid qualification and competence.

 All organisations are required to provide for first aid requirements in accordance with the Health and Safety Executive (HSE) First Aid Regulations 1981 and where a need is identified through a risk assessment.
 The Goldcross FAW training course meets HSE specifications and provides individuals with the knowledge and skills to operate as certified First Aider’s enabling them to deliver promt and effective primary treatment to casualties and where necessary deal with an emergency situation until such times as the emergency services arrive.